-The emigration intensity from each province to the rest of Spain for each place of birth is measured through the Synthetic Internal Emigration Index (ISEInt), which is projected constant for the entire projection period, as the average of the Synthetic
+The emigration intensity from each province to the rest of Spain for each place of birth is measured through the Synthetic Internal Emigration Index (ISEInt), which is projected constant for the entire projection period, as the average of the Synthetic Internal Emigration Indices obtained for each of the last three years from the internal migration data collected by the Migration Statistics, except for the year 2020 for this edition of the projections.
+That is, it has been obtained as the average of the Synthetic Internal

-Internal Emigration Indices obtained for each of the last three years from the internal migration data collected by the Migration Statistics.
-For each of those years, the Synthetic Internal Emigration Index is obtained as the sum of the specific rates by generation14 for each place of birth and province of origin of that year.
+Emigration Index for 2019 and 2021.For each of those years, the Synthetic Internal Emigration Index is obtained as the sum of the specific rates by generation for each place of birth and province of origin of that year.